 Does your teenager feel hampered by the limited educational opportunities at your high school?
 Does she have trouble fitting in?
-There are alternatives.
+There are alternatives to high school that may appeal to your teen.

 Often high schools will offer regular classes in an independent study format if a student has a schedule conflict and a teacher is willing to meet with the student one-on-one.
 Some schools will allow students to pursue a particular subject they are interested in as an independent study, if the course is not offered at the school.
 Check with your high school to find out what independent study options are offered.

 Many high schools offer Advanced Placement (AP) courses, which are college-level courses offered at high schools.
 These courses are taught by AP-trained high school teachers who follow course guidelines and curriculum developed by the College Board.
 Students can also take AP courses through independent study, and some states sponsor online AP courses.
-Courses are available through high schools at no cost but students who want to receive college credit must take and pass an AP exam, which costs $82.
-Financial aid is available.
-There are 37 AP courses available in a variety of subjects.
-AP began offering Chinese and Japanese for the first time in 2006.
-Currently, 16,000 schools offer AP courses.
-For information on AP, check the AP section of the College Board Web site.
+Courses are available through high schools at no cost, but students who want to receive college credit must take and pass an AP exam, which costs $94.
+Fee reductions (to $32) are available in some states for students who qualify.
+There are 38 AP courses available in a variety of subjects.
+Currently, more than 22,000 schools offer AP courses.
+For information on AP, check the AP section of the College Board website.

 Some high schools offer the International Baccalaureate (IB) program, which is a rigorous two-year pre-university program.
 Students who successfully complete the IB exams at the end of the program receive an IB diploma, which is accepted by universities in more than 100 countries.

 Virtual High School was created in 1996 through a grant from the U.S. Department of Education.
 Its goal was to form a consortium of high schools working together to offer online courses.
-Today VHS is a nonprofit organization that offers 271 courses to 4,700 students each semester.
+Today, VHS is a nonprofit organization that offers 321 courses to 18,000 students.
 Schools pay an annual membership fee and at least one teacher from their school signs on to be an online instructor.
 That teacher participates in professional development online through VHS before teaching a course and teaches a group of no more than 25 students who may sign on from any VHS-affiliated school anywhere in the world.

 Students can also take classes at VHS on their own, without being affiliated with a regular high school during the school year or during the summer by paying a fee.

-The Education Program for Gifted Youth Online High School at Stanford University (EPGY-OHS) was launched in 2006 as an outgrowth of the Education Program for the Gifted at Stanford.
-It is a three-year, diploma-granting program, a complete online high school, that provides an opportunity for gifted students to be challenged in an online environment.
+Stanford Online High School at Stanford University was launched in 2006 as an outgrowth of the Education Program for the Gifted at Stanford.
+It’s a diploma-granting program, a complete online middle school and high school that provides an opportunity for gifted students to be challenged in an online environment.
 “We are looking for a certain kind of student,” says Jan Keating, the school’s headmaster.
 “We want students who show academic excellence in testing or school performance.”
 Students must apply for admission and pay tuition.
-Some students are enrolled full time while others take some courses at their local high school and some classes through EPGY-OHS.
-Students work on Centra – a Web-based tool that allows for class discussions, a white board for the instructor and lectures that the students can watch on their schedule.
-There are even clubs, a student government and a parent association, all online.
+Some students are enrolled full time while others take some courses at their local high school and some classes through Stanford OHS.
+Classes have up to 15 students and are convened over an advanced video conferencing system that allows the teacher to share materials via a whiteboard.
+The teacher and students can interact during class, have discussions, and they can see when someone raises their hand or marks up class materials on their screen.
+The school even has clubs, a student government, and a parent association, all online.

 Online courses work best for self-disciplined, independent learners.
 Some have an interactive component where others involve just the student and the printed study materials.
 There are multiple online options available.
 Here’s a sampling.